buddhist-uni/buddhist-uni.github.io/_content/articles/playing-with-fire_jurewicz.md

 > … this similarity is neither accidental, nor caused by the Buddha's inability to free himself from the mental paradigms of his culture.
 I would rather argue that he formulated _Pratityasamutpada_ as a polemic against Vedic thought.

-For Venerable Sunyo's sceptical reaction, see ["Is Dependent Origination a Parody?"](https://discourse.suttacentral.net/t/is-dependent-origination-a-parody-of-vedic-cosmology/30841?u=khemarato.bhikkhu).
+For the Ven.
+Sunyo and Bh.
+Sujato's somewhat sceptical reaction to this article, see ["Is Dependent Origination a Parody?"](https://discourse.suttacentral.net/t/is-dependent-origination-a-parody-of-vedic-cosmology/30841?u=khemarato.bhikkhu) on SuttaCentral.